mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 The temporary max health of the player.
 For example, this is used for things like accessories or potions.
 It is temporary and resets upon world load.

+* int statManaMax;

+Similar to statLifeMax, but modifies mana instead.

+* int statManaMax2;

+Similar to statLifeMax2, but modifies mana instead.

+* int moveSpeed;

+The player's movement speed.
+Caps at 1.6.

+* int maxRunSpeed;

+The maximum movement speed that the player can accelerate to.

+* int runAcceleration

+The speed at which the player achieves their maximum movement speed.
 *
 *